aimeos/aimeos-symfony/README.md

     }
 ```

-Afterwards, install the Aimeos shop bundle using `composer update`
+Afterwards, install the Aimeos shop bundle using

+`composer update`

+In a production environment of if you don't want that the demo data gets installed, use the --no-dev option:

+`composer update --no-dev`

 The last step executed in the directory of your Symfony2 application installs the assets (CSS, Javascript, images, etc.) of the bundles into the web/bundles/ directory so they are publically available: